INTRODUCTION

 ENHANCED MOOD AND COGNITIVE FOCUS

 Many parents report that their children exhibit improved mood and increased focus after eliminating dairy from their diets.
 Without the potential negative effects of dairy proteins and associated inflammation, the brain may function more efficiently.
-Enhanced digestion and reduced gastrointestinal discomfort can lead to better nutrient absorption, which is crucial for brain health.
-Over time, these changes may result in noticeable improvements in behaviour, attention span and overall cognitive performance.
+Enhanced digestion and reduced gastrointestinal discomfort can lead to improved nutrient absorption, which is crucial for brain health.
+Over time, these changes may result in noticeable improvements in your behaviour, attention span and overall cognitive performance.

 NUTRITIONAL BENEFITS OF PLANT-BASED ALTERNATIVES